Crispy Herbed Panko Chicken: crispy, juicy, and ultra-flavorful chicken that couldn't be easier to make!

 Right before baking spread the mayonnaise on the chicken and toss the olive oil with the breadcrumbs.
 Sprinkle the breadcrumbs on top of the mayonnaise and bake the chicken as directed.

-- Lemon panko chicken: substitute 1 teaspoon lemon zest for the dried thyme and serve the chicken with lemon slices
+- Lemon panko chicken: add in 1 teaspoon lemon zest along with the dried thyme and serve the chicken with lemon slices

-- Italian panko chicken: substitute ¾ teaspoon dried Italian seasoning for the dried thyme and serve the chicken with warmed marinara sauce to dip
+- Italian panko chicken: substitute ¾ teaspoon dried Italian seasoning for the dried thyme, stir ¼ cup grated parmesan cheese in with the panko mixture, and serve the chicken with warmed marinara sauce to dip

 - Gluten-free: to make this recipe gluten-free, substitute rice panko or gluten-free panko bread crumbs